📉 NSE DCA Recovery Calculator

 Plan how many shares you need to buy to reduce your average cost.
-This calculator includes broker commission, levies.
-Fields are editable dased on your broker settings.
+This calculator includes broker commission and levies.
+Fields are editable based on your broker settings.

 This calculator helps investors estimate how many additional shares may be required to reduce their average buying price using a Dollar Cost Averaging (DCA) strategy.